-For more than 20 years, Olympia has embraced its role as a leader in the effort to create a sustainable community dedicated to the conservation, protection, and restoration of the natural environment.
-The City will continue this work -- through leadership, community engagement, regional partnerships, education, and planning -- as we address emerging environmental challenges.
+Olympia embraces its role as a leader in the effort to create a sustainable community dedicated to the conservation, protection, and restoration of the natural environment.
+The City will continue this work-through leadership, community engagement, regional partnerships, and planning-as we address emerging environmental challenges.

-Our community recognizes that natural resources are precious and limited, and that our growing population will continue to test those limits.
+Our community includes all people who live, work, and/or play in Olympia.
+Together, we recognize that natural resources are precious and limited, and that our growing population will continue to test those limits.
 Our ability to meet several key challenges will define how well we collectively manage our natural environment in the coming decades.